HardenChris/reading-notes/code_301/read_12.md

 * What does a 500 error status code mean?
   * error on the server.
 No issue on the client-side.
 * What is the difference between a status 200 and a status 201?
-  * 201 is more specific that you created something and it was successful.
+  * 201 is more specific and shows that you created something and it was successful.

 ## Things I want to know more about